AveryGlitch/Lychee-Zone/src/index.md

 > I've made some significant changes to this site recently - I removed the blog and all its related bits, plus re-did a bunch of things.

 > Unfortunately some links will have broken in the process.
 Hopefully this doesn't affect you too much!
-If you want to download an archive of the site as it was in 2017/early 2018, [here it is](./archive-2017.zip)
+If you want to download an archive of the site as it was in 2017/early 2018, <s>here it is</s> ask me! (neocities won't let you upload zips, so I can't link it here)

 > Love you~